rpandey4/pbarry_rpandey_project/pbarry_rpandey_project/README.md

-    --learning_rate to set the learning rate of the file --output_file to set the path and filename for the model's predictions --early_stopping to set the early stopping threshold Best pearson correlation coefficient uses default parameters to achieve 84.86.
+    --learning_rate to set the learning rate of the file --output_file to set the path and filename for the model's predictions --early_stopping to set the early stopping threshold --batch_size default 32 use low value for small gpus Best pearson correlation coefficient uses default parameters to achieve 84.86.

 Flow: